+GOAL THLU-U 2: Allow a mixture of commercial and residential land uses.
 POLICIES: THLU-U 2.1 Limit mixed use to areas within or adjacent to the civic and commercial cores of Terrace Heights.
 THLU-U 2.2 Establish density and design guidelines or standards for mixed-use areas.
-THLU-U 2.3 Explore incentives to developers to encourage Encourage mixed-use development as an alternative to traditional commercial development.
+THLU-U 2.3 Encourage mixed-use development as an alternative to traditional commercial development.